simrenbasra/simys-blog/_posts/2026-05-15-simbot_has_skills_part_1.md

 Introducing my next project: **SimBot Has Skills!**

-The idea is to add skills to SimBot, taking it from a retrieval chatbot to a tutor-like assisstant.
+The idea is to add skills to SimBot, taking it from a retrieval chatbot to a tutor-like assistant.
 It will be able to:

 - Recommend relevant reading from my blog posts